Yale-Medicaid/Documentation/docs/tmsis/tmsis_medicaid_data.md

 ## Documentation

 ResDAC provides extensive documentation for all of the files.
 We have maintained the original column names and datatypes, so all the documentation presented on this website applies to the standardized files as well as the raw files.
-Start by reading at least the few pages of the T-MSIS user guide, linked below.
 The two codebooks offer fantastic data dictionaries.

 Essential documentation: